getstation/electron-process-reporter/README.md

 # electron-process-reporter

-Utility to get extract interesting reports of an Electron application.
+Utility to extract interesting process reports of an Electron application.

 ## Installation